Urolithin A Supplement - Benefits, side effects, healthy Mitochondria

 And now we’re translating this science into humans.
 In the last five years, we've run multiple human clinical trials.
 This approach is what we mean when we say ‘science first’.
 You do the rigorous science first, and only then go to market.

-Amazentis - Pioneers and Experts on Urolithin A
+Amazentis - Pioneers and experts on Urolithin A

-LB: It sounds like what we are hearing from you, is that Amazentis has been leading in this research area, since the beginning.
+ALL: It sounds like what we are hearing from you, is that Amazentis has been leading in this research area, since the beginning.
 We might have to consider Amazentis to really be the authority on Urolithin A?
 Would you agree with that statement?

 FL: Many researchers around the world are doing interesting studies with Urolithin A. And in the last 10 years alone, if you go to pubmed.org, you'll find over 100, preclinical studies, exploring the benefits of Urolithin A.